damien-mathieu1/Virtu-PHP-LDAP/README.md

 3. Build and run the Docker containers:

     ```bash
-    docker-compose up -d
+    ./init.sh
     ```

 4. Access the application in your browser:

-    ```
+    ```bash
     http://localhost:8080/index.php
     ```
-5. Connect to the admin LDAP server with the following credentials:
+5. Connect to the LDAP server with the following credentials:

     ```
+    ADMIN :
     Username: admin
     Password: password

+    LIST OF USERS :
+    admin/password
+    mathieud/mathieud
+    caronf/caronf
+    afonsoa/afonsoa
+    melotteq/melotteq
     ```
-6. Populate the LDAP server with the following command:
+6. When KeyCloak is running, you can access the admin panel with the following URL:

-    ```bash
-    ./import-openldap-user.sh
     ```
-7. When KeyCloak is running, you can access the admin panel with the following URL:

-    ```
     http://localhost:8080
     ```
-8. Connect to the admin panel with the following credentials:
+7. Connect to the admin panel with the following credentials:

     ```
     Username: admin
     Password: admin
     ```
-9. Bind the LDAP server to KeyCloak with the following command:
+8. Bind the LDAP server to KeyCloak with the following command:

     ```bash
     ./init.sh
     ```
-10. Access KeyCloak LDAP SSO :
+9. Access KeyCloak LDAP SSO :
 - Go to http://localhost:80/index.php
 - Click on "Login with SSO button"
 - Login with credential : username : mathieud, password: mathieud
 - Then you should be logged in

-11. Try API acces :
+10. Try API access :
 - On http://localhost:80/index.php
 - Click the public api button to get a callback from the api
 - Click on the private API button and you should get block from having a response
-- If you are logged the private API button should return the user with which you are authenticated
+- If you are logged the private API button should return the user with which you are authenticated and the list of user registered in your keycloak instance

 ## Configuration